 How does Heart & Stroke spend my money?

-• Research: Heart & Stroke invested a total of $22 million in research supporting 753 best-in-class researchers from across the country.
-Their work will advance science that ultimately saves lives, prevents disability, supports diagnosis and recovery, and improves the health of people in Canada.
+- Research: Heart & Stroke invested a total of $34.1 million in research, supporting 1,005 of Canada’s top researchers, trainees and contributors from across the country.
+Their work will advance science that saves lives, prevents disease, supports diagnosis, care and recovery, and improves the health of people in Canada.

-• Advocacy and health promotion: We invested $32.5 million in health promotion programs and advocacy.
-These programs ranged from our school education and fundraising program Jump Rope for Heart to our advocacy campaigns, which call for legislative changes including protecting youth against the harm caused by vaping and restricting the advertising of unhealthy food targeting kids.
+- Advocacy and health promotion: We invested $38 million in health promotion programs and advocacy.
+These programs ranged from our school education program Jump Rope for Heart, to our advocacy campaigns, which successfully called for legislative changes including pharmacare and protecting youth against the harm caused by vaping.

 No donor dollars are spent on Heart & Stroke lottery operations.